LanLi2017/yw-idcc-17/README.md

         operable program or batch file.
     ```

   * **Install Git for Windows**: please download `Git` for Windows from https://git-for-windows.github.io/.
 Run the downloaded `Git-2.11.1-64-bit.exe` and accept default configuration.
 Then, finish installation.
-Please check the `git` command in the command shell by:
+Please check the `git` command in the command shell by typing `git --version`.
+Next, you might add the `path to bash executable` included with "Git for Windows" (`C:\Program Files\Git\bin`) to my Windows `path` variable so that the bash script can run on the command prompt directly.

     ```sh
       C:\Users\tmcphill> git --version
       git version 2.11.1.windows.1
     ```

-   You might add the `path to bash executable` included with "Git for Windows" (`C:\Program Files\Git\bin`) to my Windows `path` variable so that the bash script can run on the command prompt directly.

    * **Install Git for Mac**